ankeetmaini/blog/posts/grpc-web.md

 ```

 The `protoc` command takes some options which are self-explanatory
-- plugin: where I use this to generate TS models of the code
 - js_out: to specify the style of generated code, commonjs and the location folder
 - -I: takes in the directory where the .proto file resides
 - and lastly the proto file pattern or a single file if you wish!